Seraphli/blog/source/_posts/new-site-up.md

 1. YAML need to add a space after colon
 2. Don't add permalink in tags page, which will disable tags cloud
+3. On windows, if you can not open the page http://localhost:4000/, you should try to use another port, i.e. `hexo s -p 3600`, and it works for me.

 # Next thing I need to do